nster98/PicrossGame/README.md

 # PicrossGame

-This is a practice ~~python~~ Javascript application to creating a picross board
+This is a practice Python application to creating a picross board

 Hopefully it wont suck

-I'm gonna switch this to Javascript because python won't be good to do drawing in browser
+Gonna do a solver, too bad the algorithm is hard